turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-static-exception/index.md

 ---
-title: Create a Static Exception to a Guardrails GCP Policy
+title: Create Static Exceptions
-sidebar_label: Create a static exception to a Guardrails GCP policy
+sidebar_label: Create Exceptions
 ---

 # Create a Static Exception to a Guardrails GCP Policy

+Now that we have set our GCP bucket access control policy, we can track which GCP buckets do not have uniform access enabled.
+In this runbook we will show how to create an exception for your test bucket, so Guardrails will ignore its bucket access control status.

 **Prerequisites**: